 - Additional fees.
 There are no caps to how much landlords can charge in late fees.
 Kentucky does limit the amount a landlord can charge for a returned check to $50.

 Housing Discrimination in Kentucky

-- Refusing to sell, rent, or lease a unit
+- Refusing to rent or sell on a bona fide offer

 Additional Landlord Tenant Regulations in Kentucky

-Landlord-Tenant Overview for Kentucky – This video was created by a Kentucky-based legal aid group and provides visual/audio guidance on the core tenants of the commonwealth’s landlord-tenant laws.
-Though this video is primarily designed for tenants, it can also be used to broadly understand a Kentucky landlord’s legal obligations when dealing directly with a tenant.
+Landlord-Tenant Overview for Kentucky – This video was created by a Kentucky-based legal aid group.
+It provides video and audio guidance on the commonwealth’s landlord-tenant laws.